colelli/cvwelib/README.md

 ## Non-Endorsement Clause

 As the previously mentioned repo, this project uses and redistributes data from the NVD API but is not endorsed or certified by the NVD.
+In addition, this project uses and redistributes data from The MITRE Corporation but is not endorsed or certified by The MITRE Corporation.